TommyM2/Project-3a/README.md

 Input the start and end dates for which you want to see the stock data.
 The dates should be in the YYYY-MM-DD format.

 API Key
 In order to use the Alpha Vantage API, you need to get a free API key.
-You can obtain it from Alpha Vantage API.
+You can obtain it from the Alpha Vantage API.

+How to Use Your API Key:
+Get your free API key from Alpha Vantage.

+Open app.py in your project folder.

+Find the line that says:

+python
+Copy
+Edit
+api_key = "your_api_key_here"
-Once you have your API key, replace "your_api_key_here" with your actual key in the app.py file.
+Replace "your_api_key_here" with your actual API key.

 Notes
-This application uses the Alpha Vantage API to fetch stock data, so there might be rate limits for requests.
+This application uses the Alpha Vantage API to fetch stock data, so there might be rate limits for requests (check Alpha Vantage's documentation for more details).

 The chart is generated using the Pygal library and displayed in the browser.

-### Explanation of Key Sections:

-1. **Project Overview**:
-   The first part of the `README.md` provides a description of the project and its features, so users and reviewers know what the project is about and what it can do.

-2. **Requirements**:
-   Lists the dependencies that need to be installed to run the project (`Flask`, `requests`, `pygal`).

-3. **Setup**:
-   Explains how to clone the project, install the dependencies, and run the application locally.

-4. **GitHub Repository**:
-   Provides the link to your GitHub repository where the source code is hosted.

-5. **Features**:
-   Outlines how users can interact with the app (input stock symbol, select time series, choose chart type, etc.).

-6. **API Key**:
-   Instructs users on how to get and use an API key from Alpha Vantage.
+Summary of Changes:
+API Key section now includes more specific instructions on where to put the API key in the app.py file.

+Minor formatting improvements.